 However, the first modern-day ranch did not come about until the Great Depression – when Southern California architect Cliff May designed, built, and sold the O’Leary House in San Diego in 1932.
-With May and other California architects building ranch homes that were attractive and affordable, the style caught America’s middle classs imagination.
-From the late 1940s through the 1960s, the ranch-style – and its straight-forward design and flexible floor plans – enjoyed a boom as it was adapted from coast to coast.
+With May and other California architects building ranch homes that were attractive and affordable, the style caught America’s middle class imagination.
+From the late 1940s through the 1960s, the ranch style – and its straightforward design and flexible floor plans – enjoyed a boom as it was adapted from coast to coast.

 As more elaborate styles surfaced in the 1970s, the ranch was temporarily pushed into the background – only to return with a flourish in the 1990s.